Skip to content

 agent_enable_metrics=True,

-# Dynamic rules from the dashboard
+# Optional — pull dynamic rule updates from the dashboard

 dynamic_rule_interval=60,